MEET THE CAST

 Carlo Velayo – Producer

 Carlo Velayo double majored in Film and International Studies at the University of Technology, Sydney, where he met Jessica M. Thompson.
 Carlo got his foot in the door on George Miller's "Happy Feet 2" and then Baz Luhrmann's "The Great Gatsby."
 Upon moving to New York City, he moved from VFX into documentary, flying the flag with pride as Associate Producer on Cheryl Furjanic’s Emmy-nominated film, "Back on Board: Greg Louganis."
-He also recently spent two months at the Cebu Provincial Detention and Rehabilitation Center (CPDRC), working as Line Producer on Emmy Award-winning, Filipina-American filmmaker, Michele Josue's forthcoming documentary project, "Happy Jail."
+He also recently spent two months at the Cebu Provincial Detention and Rehabilitation Center (CPDRC), working as Story Producer on Emmy Award-winning, Filipina-American filmmaker, Michele Josue's forthcoming documentary project, "Happy Jail."
 "The Light of the Moon" is Carlo's first narrative feature film as producer.

 © Studio Scrivo